Stylish workout clothes you can actually wear all day long

-Recently, a friend told me that she showed up to an important meeting with a client wearing tailored pants and a blazer, her own stylish spin on what she thought was professional attire.
-Meanwhile, the client dared to show up in not just leggings, but leopard print leggings.
-Needless to say, this friend was equal parts jealous and impressed.
+Recently a friend told me she showed up to a meeting with a client wearing tailored pants and a blazer, her own stylish spin on professional attire.
+Meanwhile, the client showed up in leopard print leggings.
+My friend was equal parts jealous and impressed.

-Obviously, today's fitness apparel is more stylish than it's ever been before.
+Today's fitness apparel is more stylish than ever.
 Over the last five years, athleisure has remained a steadily growing trend thanks to consumers dressing more casually in general, and to designers and celebs like Stella McCartney, Tory Burch, Kate Hudson and Beyoncé throwing their hats into the market.

 At this point, sometimes it's difficult to tell if a piece is strictly for the gym or something cute to throw on while grabbing a matcha latte or, well, both.
 Using "Would I wear this to meet up with friends?" as a bar, below are CNN Underscored's most fashionable athleisure picks, which you can wear to yoga or HIIT class, or just to pick up your dry cleaning for your next not-so-chill business meeting.